Why does Hennepin County have special leave without pay (SLWOP)?

 There are 3 timesheet codes for SWLOP:

-- Enter SLWOP-absent unpaid when SLWOP time off is taken in the pay period.
+- Enter SLWOP-Absent Unpaid (SAU) when SLWOP time off without pay is taken in the pay period.

-- Enter SLWOP-banked when SLWOP hours are banked for later use within the payroll year.
+- Enter Worked and Banked (SLWOP) when SLWOP hours are banked for later use within the payroll year.
 You do not receive pay for banked SLWOP hours.

-- Enter SLWOP-banked used when SLWOP banked hours are used in the pay period.
+- Enter SLWOP-Banked Used (SBU) when SLWOP banked hours are used for time off in the pay period.
 You receive pay when banked SLWOP hours are used.

 Why is there a balance of SLWOP hours under Leave Balances on APEX?